Student Handbook

 B. the diploma examination mark, and

-C. a final course mark based upon a 50/50 weighting of A & B.
+C. a final course mark based upon the weighting of the school based mark and the diploma examination mark.

 APPEAL PROCEDURES ON DIPLOMA EXAMS